 Individual and Group Trauma-informed Mental Health Support

-The DC Center for the LGBT Community is OVSJG* grant funded to offer crisis and/or short-term individual and group mental health counseling, case management and advocacy services for adult LGBTQ+ survivors of violence, abuse and trauma in the District of Columbia.
+The DC LGBTQ+ Community Center is OVSJG* grant funded to offer crisis and/or short-term individual and group mental health counseling, referrals and advocacy services for adult LGBTQIA+ survivors of violence, abuse and trauma in the District of Columbia.
 Examples include types of victimization such as intimate partner violence/domestic violence, stalking, sexual and/or physical assault, hate crime (racial, religious, gender, sexual orientation, and/or other type of hate crime), bullying, physical abuse/neglect, dating victimization, elder abuse, family violence among other types of primary and secondary traumatization.

-Three trauma-informed licensed mental health clinicians offer these services: therapists Christina Cappelletti, LICSW, Michele Johns, LGSW, (bilingual in Spanish), and Case Management & Advocacy Specialist Matty Beard, LGSW.
+Two trauma-informed licensed mental health clinicians offer these services: therapists Jocelyn Jacoby, LGSW, LMSW and Michele Johns, LICSW, (bilingual in Spanish).

-These services are intended for crisis counseling and/or short-term supportive care, to assist LGBTQ+ folks to stabilize an immediate crisis and mobilize or build their own natural supports.
-Please review the eligibility guidelines below and if we seem to be a good option for your situation, contact us at counseling@thedccenter.org.
+These services are intended for crisis counseling and/or short-term supportive care, to assist LGBTQIA+ folks to stabilize an immediate crisis and mobilize or build their own natural supports.
+Please review the eligibility guidelines below and if we seem to be a good option for your situation, contact us at [email protected].

-For those seeking longer term ongoing therapy, please see the DC Center website business directory for a number of mental health providers who list with us so that LGBTQ+ clients can find them more easily.
-If you look at their posts, you can learn about the issues they cover, their costs, etc. If you need assistance with this, please let us know.
+For those seeking longer term ongoing therapy, please see the DC LGBTQ+ Community Center website business directory for a number of mental health providers who list with us so that LGBTQIA+ clients can find them more easily.
+If you look at their posts, you can learn about the issues they cover, their costs, etc. If you would like assistance with this, please let us know.

-*DCAVP crisis, short-term and group counseling, case management and advocacy services are made possible under Grant #2023-MDCC-01, awarded by the Office of Victim Services and Justice Grants, Executive Office of the Mayor, District of Columbia.
+*DCAVP crisis, short-term and group counseling, referrals and advocacy services are made possible under Grant #2024-MDCC-01, awarded by the Office of Victim Services and Justice Grants, Executive Office of the Mayor, District of Columbia.

 Eligibility Guidelines